 This cinnamon-flavored candy is bright red and dusted with powdered sugar.
 It's spicy-sweet and easy to make at home, where you can also add a stick to turn it into a lollipop.
 Here's a good recipe to try.

 Marzipan Christmas Candy

 Of course, you can make fudge any time of year.
 But there's something about Christmas fudge that makes it special.
 Maybe it's because fudge is so easy to make, it's a perfect project to do with the kids over holiday break.
+You can make white chocolate, dark chocolate, peanut butter, or any flavor you like!
 One way to make it a holiday treat is to make chocolate peppermint fudge.
 Make a batch of chocolate fudge and sprinkle crushed candy canes on top while the fudge is setting for a festive treat.